friederikewild/eyewellbeing.com/_pages/quiz-mobile.md

 ---
 permalink: /quiz-mobile/
-title: "Quiz: Are Your Eyes Ready For Holiday From Your Daily Routine?"
+title: "Quiz: Are Your Eyes Ready For Holiday From Daily Grind?"
 layout: quiz
 share: false
 sitemap: false
 excerpt: "Find out how affected your eyes are by your work and life choices.
-Find out which kind of holiday your eyes would choose to recover their wellbeing?
+Which kind of holiday would they choose to recover?
 Unlock your personal tips to improve the well-being of your eyes."
 tags: [eyes, vision, eye break, quiz, personality test, eye wellbeing, eye holiday, eye pain, eye strain, straining, eye wellbeing, wellbeing, eye health]
 facebook_pixel_id: 169000980299601
 header:
   image: "eye_wellbeing_quiz.jpg"
-  caption: "Find out how affected your eyes are by your work and life choices.
-Unlock your personal tips to improve the well-being of your eyes."
+  caption: "Find out how affected your eyes are by your work and life choices."
 modified: 2017-09-22T20:20:00-1:00

 ---